-Fatalities have been reduced substantially over the past 10 years, and MnDOT expects that the number of annual fatalities and serious injuries on state and local roads will continue to decline based on historical performance at the current level of funding.
-Funding in non-infrastructure type improvements, including education and enforcement, will help reduce fatalities and serious injuries.
+In 2015, Minnesota saw a large increase in the number of fatalities on roadways in the state.
+However, fatalities have been reduced substantially over the past 10 years, and MnDOT expects that the number of annual fatalities and serious injuries on state and local roads will continue to decline based on historical performance at the current level of funding.